zabereznikova/docs.de-de/docs/visual-basic/language-reference/statements/as-clause.md

 - As keyword [Visual Basic], statement syntax
 - As keyword [Visual Basic]
 ms.assetid: b4281ec8-2be5-49f7-aae8-ae0a96265b0d
-ms.openlocfilehash: 4b0ebbb6a86cc2c71882427afd33e7d9e0fe7a04
+ms.openlocfilehash: cf1acbfeee150f1ea353ce134a4e94dab9928e8a
-ms.sourcegitcommit: 9b552addadfb57fab0b9e7852ed4f1f1b8a42f8e
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "61945092"
+ms.locfileid: "74350174"
 ---
 # <a name="as-clause-visual-basic"></a>As-Klausel (Visual Basic)
-Führt eine `As` -Klausel, die einen Datentyp in einer deklarationsanweisung oder eine Einschränkungsliste für einen generischen Typparameter angibt.
+Introduces an `As` clause, which identifies a data type in a declaration statement or a constraint list on a generic type parameter.

 ## <a name="remarks"></a>Hinweise
  Das `As`-Schlüsselwort kann in den folgenden Kontexten verwendet werden: